 Introduction (Informative)

-The CAB V1.1 Technical Specification provides the CAB User with the features described in sub clause “Version 1.1”.
-The CAB Technical Specification utilizes the technologies of data management and synchronization [OMA DS Pro] and XML document management [OMA XDM Core] to fulfil CAB requirements [CAB RD] and is based on CAB architecture described in the [CAB AD].
+The CAB 1.1 Technical Specification provides the CAB User with the features described in sub-clause 4.2 “Version 1.1”.
+The CAB Technical Specification utilizes the technologies of data management and synchronization [OMA DS Pro] and XML document management [XDM Core] to fulfil CAB requirements [CAB 1.1 RD] and is based on CAB architecture described in the [CAB 1.1 AD].

-Since CAB V1.1 Enabler builds on existing CAB V1.0 Enabler, the CAB V1.1 Technical Specification supports all the functionality defined in, and remains backwards compatible with CAB V1.0 Enabler.
+Since CAB 1.1 Enabler builds on existing CAB 1.0 Enabler functionality, the CAB 1.1 Technical Specification supports all the functionality defined in, and remains backwards compatible with CAB 1.0 Enabler.

 Version 1.0

-CAB Technical Specification version 1.0 supports the following features as described in [CAB 1.0 AD] sub clause 4.1:
+CAB 1.0 Technical Specification supports the following features as described in [CAB 1.0 AD] sub-clause 4.1:

 Management of AB